Toward Long-Term and Archivable Reproducibility: Discussion

-Thirdly, Unix-like OSs are a very large and diverse group (mostly conforming with POSIX), so our completeness condition does not guarantee bit-wise reproducibility of the software, even when built on the same hardware.
-However our focus is on reproducing results (output of software), not the software itself.
-Well written software internally corrects for differences in OS or hardware that may affect its output (through tools like the GNU Portability Library, or Gnulib).
+Third, Unix-like OSs are a very large and diverse group (mostly conforming with POSIX), so our completeness condition does not guarantee bitwise reproducibility of the software, even when built on the same hardware.
+However, our focus is on reproducing results (output of software), not the software itself.
+Well-written software internally corrects for differences in OS or hardware that may affect its output (through tools like the GNU Portability Library, or Gnulib).

 On GNU/Linux hosts, Maneage builds precise versions of the compilation tool chain.
 However, glibc is not install-able on some Unix-like OSs (e.g., macOS) and all programs link with the C library.
 This may hypothetically hinder the exact reproducibility \emph{of results} on non-GNU/Linux systems, but we have not encountered this in our research so far.
 With everything else under precise control in Maneage, the effect of differing hardware, Kernel and C libraries on high-level science can now be systematically studied in follow-up research (including floating-point arithmetic or optimization differences).
 Using continuous integration (CI) is one way to precisely identify breaking points on multiple systems.